Healthy Homes Assessment Poraiti

 Home Assessments Poraiti for Rental Properties

-There are a variety of concerns to check when conducting the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are numerous concerns to check when conducting an house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
 Some examples include:

-The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional advice get in touch today and book your rental property house assessment.
+The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling could be significant for property managers and landlords.
+For professional advice, call now and schedule your rental properties home assessment.

 home assessments for rental properties